Donilon Tapped As Security Adviser After Jones Quits

 BOWMAN: Replacing Jones is his deputy, Tom Donilon, who has less experience than past national security advisers.
 But Donilon is considered close to the president.

 KORI SCHAKE: My sense is that Tom Donilon has a very good sense of the president's objectives and agenda and will be effective in that way.

 BOWMAN: Kori Schake served on the National Security Council staff under President George W. Bush.

 SCHAKE: But I also have the sense that the fundamental problem with the Obama administration's national security strategies are that the president's objectives don't match up with the resources - time, money, soldiers - that he's willing to put toward them.

 BOWMAN: Former White House press secretary Mike McCurry, who served with Donilon at the State Department, says Donilon had to prove himself then, too, and immersed himself in the issues.

-Mr. MIKE MCCURRY (Former Press Secretary, White House): Tom really has become an expert in foreign policy, but it's after a long and distinguished career being a political hack.
+MIKE MCCURRY: Tom really has become an expert in foreign policy, but it's after a long and distinguished career being a political hack.